 Provided to YouTube by Sony Music Entertainment Rainy Day Women #12 & 35 · Bob Dylan / Bob Dylan Blonde On Blonde Released on: 1966-06-20 Associated Performer, Vocal: Bob Dylan / Bob Dylan Producer: Bob Johnston Composer, Lyricist: B.

 3 The Rolling Stones, ‘Exile On Main Street’ (Rolling Stones Records)

 Holed up in a palatial mansion on the Côte d’Azur with Richards’ burgeoning heroin habit and Jagger and Wyman missing sessions amid fractions, it’s a wonder this record got made at all.
 And the received 10/10s across the board.

 Artist: The Rolling Stones Album: Exile On Main Street (1972) Track: 8 Got a sweet black angel, Got a pin up girl, Got a sweet black angel, Up upon my wall.
 Well, she ain’t no singer And she ain’t no star, But she sure talk good, And she move so fast.

 One of the greatest double albums ever, ‘London Calling’ fused ska, reggae, hard rock and lounge into a dizzying 65-minute spectacle that cemented Joe Strummer’s legacy as a British indie icon.

 The Clash’s official music video for ‘London Calling’.
-Click to listen to The Clash on Spotify: //smarturl.it/TClashSpotify?IQid=ClashLC As featured on Hits Back (Deluxe Edition).
+Click to listen to The Clash on Spotify: http://smarturl.it/TClashSpotify?IQid=ClashLC As featured on Hits Back (Deluxe Edition).

 1 The Beatles’, ‘The White Album’ (Apple)